Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ```

+### Maltego

+Maltego is a data-mining tool offering a GUI for linking and visualizing relationships between resources.
+It can represent many types of resources like people, email, machines, IP addresses...

+Maltego contains many built-in "transforms" that pull data from multiple sources.

 ### Recon-ng

 Recon-ng is a terminal reconnaissance tool shipped with Kali Linux.
-It is similar to Maltego, but offering a custom DSL in the terminal instead of a GUI.
+It is similar to Maltego, but it offers a custom DSL in the terminal instead of a GUI.

 ```shell
 recon-ng                          # start the Recon-ng DSL